rebcabin/tangledown/README.md

 > That's nice, but you only document the pieces, and say nothing about how the pieces fit together.
 It's like giving me a jigsaw puzzle without the box top.
 It's almost sadistic.

-> You condemn me to reverse-engineering your software: to run it in a debugger or to trace printouts.
+> You condemn me to reverse-engineering your software: to running it in a debugger or to tracing logs and printouts.

 ## LITERATE PROGRAMMING